tsaarni/devenvs/nss-pam-ldapd/README-expired-passwd.txt

 # run nslcd in foreground

+# Since nslcd calls clearenv(), setting locale with LANGUAGE does not work
+# Also, just setting LC_MESSAGES does not work unless complete working locale is installed on the system
+# So, install finnish locales so that LC_ALL works
+sudo apt update && sudo apt install -y language-pack-fi

 LC_ALL=fi_FI.UTF-8 sudo /usr/sbin/nslcd -d
+LC_MESSAGES=fi_FI.UTF-8 sudo /usr/sbin/nslcd -d

 # start another terminal and run sshd in foreground
 sudo mkdir -p /run/sshd

+# For sshd which does not call clearenv() this works:
+export LC_MESSAGES=en_US.UTF-8
+export LANGUAGE=fi

 # kbd interactive: no
 while true; do sudo /usr/sbin/sshd -D -d -f /etc/ssh/sshd_config_kdb_interactive_no; done